UK to raise defense spending to 2.5% of GDP by 2027, Starmer says 2 days before Trump meeting

 Starmer told lawmakers that the increase amounts to an additional 13.4 billion pounds ($17 billion) a year.
 He said the goal is for defense spending to rise to 3% of GDP by 2035.

-To pay for it, overseas development aid will be slashed from 0.5% to 0.3% of national income, he said.
+To pay for it, overseas development aid will be slashed from 0.5% to 0.3% of national income, he said, calling that a “very difficult and painful decision.”

 Starmer said that his announcement amounted to the “biggest sustained increase in defense spending since the end of the Cold War," and necessary because "tyrants like (Russian President Vladimir) Putin only respond to strength."